sergi-casbas/ArrestDBJS/README.md

 ##Credits

-ArrestDB is a complete rewrite of [Arrest-MySQL](https://github.com/gilbitron/Arrest-MySQL) with several optimizations and additional features.
+PHPDBAPI is a complete rewrite of [Arrest-MySQL](https://github.com/gilbitron/Arrest-MySQL) with several optimizations and additional features.

 ##License (MIT)